-Brand awareness is a key strategy for any business that wants to stand out in an overcrowded market.
+Brand awareness is a key strategy for not only startups, but for any business that wants to stand out in an overcrowded market.
 Traditionally, businesses invest in PR agencies, paid advertising, and marketing resources to scale brand awareness.
 But I’ve seen companies—like Docker—take a different approach and create an even greater impact.

 Influencer Programs: An influencer program refers to partnering with a group of influencers in your space.
 Members are thought leaders— bloggers, analysts, experts, and evangelists—who understand what you’re doing.
 They want to join your journey and based on their reputation, spread awareness about your company within their networks.

 Brand Ambassadors: These are your top users and customers who love your product and use it regularly.
 They’re huge fans and are the most genuine way to spread the love about your brand.